arckoor/language-expression-evaluator/readme.md

 The `response` attribute specifies what the bot will answer when a given rule is triggered.
 It works the same as the `match` attribute in terms of type and entries.
 The array will be used in sequence each time the rule is triggered.
 Example array: `["Response 1", "Response 2", "Response 3"]`, when the rule is triggered for the first time the bot will respond with `Response 1`, on the second trigger it will respond with `Response 2` and so on.
 If there aren't any new responses remaining the last entry will be repeated.
 If `random` is `true`, then one of the entries will be chosen at random.
 The `delay` attribute (in ms) specifies for how long the bot will pause before sending the message.
 This can be used to simulate a processing time.

 The `ref` attribute redirects to another rule.
 If the origin rule has no `response` the redirect is carried out on rule trigger.
 If there is a `response` the redirect is carried out after the end of the array has been reached.
 If `random` is `true` a redirect is not possible. `ref` takes the format of `categoryIdentifier.ruleIdentifier`.
-Should the rule be in the same category `categoryIdentifier` can be shortened to `this` (`this.ruleIdentifier`).
+Should the rule be in the same category, `categoryIdentifier` can be shortened to `this` (`this.ruleIdentifier`).

 Infinite recursive loops are not permitted.
 ```json